PeterWang0124/iOS-LearningSamples/README.md

 	This project take a practice of the Stanford CS193p Lecture 7 form form iTunes ["Developing iOS 7 Apps for iPhone and iPad"](https://itunes.apple.com/tw/course/developing-ios-7-apps-for/id733644550).

 	It was practice about custom view, custom draw, UI gesture.

+* Dropit Project - (2015/01/21)
+	This project take a practice of the Stanford CS193p Lecture 8 form form iTunes ["Developing iOS 7 Apps for iPhone and iPad"](https://itunes.apple.com/tw/course/developing-ios-7-apps-for/id733644550).

+	It was practice about view dynamic animation of UIDynamicAnimator, UIGravityBehavior, UICollisionBehavior, custom UIDynamicBehavior, UIDynamicAnimatorDelegate.

+	-(void)dynamicAnimatorDidPause:(UIDynamicAnimator*)animator; method would pause untill no item animate.

 ## Reference
 1. Ray Wenderlich, [SQLite Tutorial for iOS: Creating and Scripting](http://www.raywenderlich.com/902/sqlite-tutorial-for-ios-creating-and-scripting), April 6, 2010.